 The above information is provided to give you an overview of the different detox and should not be taken as medical advice concerning the specific needs of someone requiring detox.

-Detoxification is the first step toward a life free of drugs, but, by itself does not solve the addiction, and a drug rehab is mandatory.
-Of course, to treat a person for addiction, they must be clearheaded enough to be able to address the different issues in a treatment and detox is the first step toward this goal.
+Detoxification is the first step toward a life free of drugs, but, by itself does not solve the addiction, and drug rehab is mandatory.
+Of course, to treat a person for addiction, they must be clearheaded enough to be able to address the different issues in treatment and detox is the first step toward this goal.

 Sometimes individuals confuse detox with Biophysical Treatment.
 This treatment uses an extensive detox procedure which removes the toxins created by alcohol and drug abuse from the body.
 This procedure is performed after the person has thoroughly detoxed from their substance of abuse.